dautovri/awesome-openmp/README.md

 # Contributing
 Your contributions are always welcome!
-Please submit a pull request or create an issue to add a new framework, library or software to the list.
+Please submit a pull request or create an issue to add.
 Do not submit a project that hasn’t been updated in the past 6 months or is not awesome.